-Awards include the Weissberger Playwriting Award, New York Foundation for the Arts Fellowship, Huntington Theater Playwriting Fellowship, MacDowell Colony Fellowships, Headlands Artist Residency, Djerassi Artist Residency, Dramatist Guild Fellowship, and Virginia Center for the Creative Arts Fellowship.
-Ken is a Resident Playwright at New Dramatists and an Affiliated Writer at the Playwrights' Center.
+Awards include the Weissberger Playwriting Award, New York Foundation for the Arts Fellowship, the Independent Reviewers of New England's Award for Best New Script, Huntington Theater Playwriting Fellowship, Headlands Artist Residency, Djerassi Artist Residency, Dramatist Guild Fellowship, Virginia Center for the Creative Arts Fellowship, MacDowell Colony Fellowships, and the Fay Chandler Faculty Creativity Seed Grant from the MIT Center for Art, Science & Technology (CAST).
+He is a resident playwright at New Dramatists and an Affiliated Writer at the Playwrights' Center.

-His plays are published by Dramatists Play Service in the United States and Methuen in the United Kingdom and Europe, and they have been featured in numerous monologue anthologies.
+His plays are published by Dramatists Play Service, and they have been featured in numerous monologue anthologies.

 Urban, 43, will soon be wearing that look himself: The world premiere of his play “A Guide for the Homesick’’ is scheduled for Oct.
 6-Nov.
 5 at the Huntington Theatre Company.
 But Urban has another reason to be in the Boston area: He’s been named senior lecturer in theater arts at the M.I.T.